 - Construction & Procurement Firms: Construction and Procurement firms may also participate under this program as either a Prime or a Subcontractor.
 The retainer is not available to construction or procurement firms.
 However, firms can receive through the approved banking institutions 5% of their contract price and a maximum of 1

-An M/WBE is a firm, which are at least 51% owned and controlled by one or more socially and economically disadvantaged individuals.
+An M/WBE is a firm, which are at least 51% owned and controlled by one or more socially disadvantaged individuals.

-- Socially and economically disadvantaged individuals are persons who are citizens or lawful permanent residents of the United States and who are African Americans, Hispanic Americans, Asian Pacific Americans, Native Americans or Women.
+- Socially disadvantaged individuals are persons who are citizens or lawful permanent residents of the United States and who are African Americans, Hispanic Americans, Asian Pacific Americans, Native Americans or Women.

-- For this program, the Authority accepts the minority certifications of the City of Orlando and Orange County and, in the case of suppliers, from the National Minority Suppliers Development Council (NMSDC).
+- For this program, the Authority accepts the minority certifications of Orange County, the City of Orlando and other governmental agencies as approved by Authority staff.

 All completed documents should be mailed to: